Dheeraj101097/DSSAT_Pythia/README.md

    Download and install DSSAT from [DSSAT website](https://get.dssat.net/request/?sft=4).

 2. **Python 3.12**:
-   Download the Python 3.12 installer for Windows or macOS from [Python 3.12 release page](https://www.python.org/downloads/release/python-312/).
+   Download the Python 3.12 installer for Windows or macOS from [Python 3.12 release page](https://www.python.org/downloads/release/python-3120/).

    - During installation, select "Customize installation."
    - Select all options under "Optional Features" and "Advanced Options."
    - Note: DSSAT-Pythia works with Python 3.12.
 If you have another version, uninstall it and download Python 3.8 from the above link.
-   - Also install pip from []().
+   - Install latest version of pip.

 3. **Git**:
    Download and install Git from [Git download page](https://git-scm.com/download/win).